techpmsap/S4HC_Powerweek_2018/Day2/Exercise_01/Exercise_01.md

 ## Description
 In this exercise, you’ll learn how

-* to create a SAP S/4HANA SDK project for Neo from an archetype using the Terminal window
+* to create a SAP S/4HANA Cloud SDK project for Neo from an archetype using the Terminal window
 * to build the project with Maven
 * to deploy the application to your local SCP and, finally, to your real Neo stack environment

-For further reading on S/4HANA SDK, click link below.
+For further reading on S/4HANA Cloud SDK, click link below.
 <https://www.sap.com/germany/developer/topics/s4hana-cloud-sdk.html>